The Winnipeg Jets have developed one of the NHL's most passionate fan bases.

 The payouts for a bet on Winnipeg in these examples look like this:

-Each of these contests, but particularly the Kraken and Golden Knights games, present the best opportunities to bet the puck line.
-In those two examples, the win probability is 50% or higher, and both only require a fairly reasonable wager in order to net $100 in winnings.
+Each of these contests, but particularly the Sharks and Golden Knights games, presents the best opportunities to bet the puck line.
+In those two examples, the win probability is over 50%, and both only require a fairly reasonable wager in order to net $100 in winnings.

 Totals are a great way to bet on a game without wagering on the final result.
 Game total lines are typically set at 5.5 or 6.5 goals and you’ll be able to wager on whether the two teams will go over or under the total.